open205/schema-205/rendering_examples/template_rendering/main.md

     header_level_and_content=(3, "ASHRAE 205 Version"))
 }}

-The `item_type` value is used to pull out the correct item from all of the potential enumerations tables.
+The `item_type` value is used to pull out the correct table from all of the potential enumerations tables.
 If we don't specify it or specify it wrong, we get a helpful error message listing the possible `item_type` options:

 {{ add_table(